lanceewing/joric/README.md

 - Support for loading games attached to forum posts:
   - e.g. [https://oric.games/?url=https://forum.defence-force.org/download/file.php?id=4084](https://oric.games/?url=https://forum.defence-force.org/download/file.php?id=4084)
 - Being a PWA (Progressive Web App), it can be installed locally to your device!
+- And it also comes as an executable standalone Java app, for those who prefer Java.

 ## How to run games from the Home screen
 JOric's game selection screens contain a list of over 100 games and demos.
 These games are not packaged with JOric but rather JOric loads the games from well known Oric websites, such as oric.org and defence-force.org.